Designing for Art Collections

 At Serenity, custom glass panels featuring cherry blossoms add privacy to a guest bathroom.

-The interplay of color and design is also seen at our Walker Road house, where red accents pop in artworks and furniture pieces.
+The interplay of color and design is also seen at our Walker Road house in Great Falls, Virginia, where red accents pop in artworks and furniture pieces.

 How will each piece of art be illuminated?